PaulMainwood/PairedComparisons.jl/README.md

 fit!(elo, training_games)
 one_ahead!(elo, testing_games, predict_algorithm = predict)
 ```
-Output is a vector of probabilities, all predicted one time period ahead for all the games provided in the testing_games data frame.
-The predict algorithm defaults to the standard one for each algorithm, but you can also substitute your own.
+Output is a vector of probabilities for the games provided in the testing_games data frame, all predicted one time period ahead of the actual result, before the algorithm is updated to the actual result.
+The predict algorithm defaults to the standard form for each algorithm, but you can also substitute your own (e.g., if you want to add offsets).